Safeguarding is everyone’s responsibility, and our practice is underpinned by 3 key principles:

 DSL Training (every 2 years)

-- The Headteacher has completed ‘Safer Recruitment Training’.
+The School Leader/CEO has also completed ‘Safer Recruitment Training’.

-If a concern is raised regarding a child the designated safeguarding lead is informed immediately and a written entry is made on a green form.
+If a concern is raised regarding a child, the designated safeguarding lead is informed immediately and a written entry is made on a pink form/entered on CPOMS and assigned to the Safeguarding Team.
 The decision of the next step is then made and recorded.

-- If a concern is raised regarding a member of staff this must be given to the Headteacher.
+- If a concern is raised regarding a member of staff this must be given to the Designated Safeguarding Lead.

-- If a concern is raised regarding the Headteacher this must be given to the Chair of Governors.
+- If a concern is raised regarding the Safeguarding Team this must be given to the governing body of Llewellyn School.

 - All of these concerns are taken very seriously and correct procedures are followed as stated in our ‘Safeguarding Policy’ (above).